A MESSAGE FROM THE RESIDENCY PROGRAM DIRECTOR

 The individual who fills this position will have the opportunity to experience a high level of clinical learning and hands-on experience, high levels of camaraderie and teamwork, and the chance to develop his or her skills in a wide range of settings.

-At Doylestown Health, we are excited to offer the opportunity for a one-year residency training in 2021.
+At Doylestown Health, we had the exciting opportunity to start our one-year residency training in 2021.

 With full backing from our outstanding and supportive community, all of us at Doylestown Health are thrilled to offer this residency.
-We are excited about the impact a resident will make at our hospital, and also all that we have to offer to the individual who fills the position.
+We are excited about the impact residents make at our hospital, and also all that we have to offer to the individual who fills the position.

 We invite you to apply for this position and explore the possibilities that a residency can offer you.
 As you begin to explore this position, please feel free to contact us with any questions.